Am I eligible?

 The Honors Forum is a showcase of Honors Projects at the end of each Spring semester.
 The projects are shown during the reception after a talk by an invited speaker.
 It is a chance for you to present and show off your Honors Project that you put so much time into.

 First of all, you get to display the hard work that you did on your Honors Project over the course of the semester.
-It give you a good opportunity to learn to present your ideas to others and discuss and defend them.
+It give you a good opportunity and practice to learn to present your ideas to others and discuss and defend them.
 You can see what other students did as well.
 The speaker is of general interest, you can bring your friends and family, and refreshments are served.
 Also, participation is a good addition to your resume.
-In addition, the Forum is judged, and cash prizes are given to the top projects.

 Please contact the Honors Coordinators with any questions you may have.
 We are here to help you!
 Email is generally the best way to get hold of us.